josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/⚖️_Legal_State_Governance/⚖️_matriarchy_as_requirement.md

 ## 🏮 Footer

-*Matriarchy as Requirement* is a living node of the Polaris Protocol.
+*⚖️ Matriarchy as Requirement* is a living node of the Polaris Protocol.
 It records why female-patterned authorship and survivor sovereignty are necessary to prevent collapse.

 🏮 [Return to 🌀 Systems & Governance Guide](../README.md)

-_Last updated: 2025-10-18_
+_Last updated: 2025-12-15_